 Nicotine Anonymous World Services

-Nicotine Anonymous is a fellowship of men and women helping each other to live our lives free of nicotine.
+Nicotine Anonymous (NicA) is a fellowship of men and women helping each other to live our lives free of nicotine.
 The only requirement for membership is the desire to stop using nicotine.
 Nicotine Anonymous World Services (NAWS) and the regional Intergroups (IGs) exist to support all Nicotine Anonymous groups and individual members.
 The volunteer staff work to provide services, maintain our web site, undertake new projects, and facilitates ways to carry the message of recovery to nicotine addicts who still suffer.
 NAWS and Intergroups function in a capacity that individuals and groups would find difficult, if not impossible.

 Twelve Steps and Twelve Traditions